Legal Duty in Negligence Cases in Boston

 Breaching your legal duty means that you failed to act reasonably under a particular set of circumstances.
 This breach may mean you failed to act in a certain manner, or you failed to act at all when action was required.
 Duties are defined in terms of our legal relationships: employer-employee, parent-child, and storekeeper-patron.
 These relationships change the magnitude of the duty owed, as well as the rights and responsibilities of the parties.
 For example, a shopkeeper has a greater responsibility to a customer since they have availed themselves to being open to the public than a friend does when they invite a colleague into their home.
 These relationships determine a party’s level of responsibility and helps to determine when a failure or shortcoming becomes a legal breach.

 Boston Negligence Attorneys

 Once the plaintiff can successfully establish duty and breach of said duty, then causation and damages must be established.
 If you or anyone you know has been injured due to the negligence of another, you may be entitled to compensation.
-John J. Sheehan and his team of knowledgeable Massachusetts negligence attorneys know how to navigate even the most complex negligence claims and will ensure that you understand both your legal rights and responsibilities.
+John J. Sheehan and his team of knowledgeable Massachusetts personal injury attorneys know how to navigate even the most complex negligence claims and will ensure that you understand both your legal rights and responsibilities.
 The law of negligence is one of the most common legal theories in civil litigation, but can be complicated as each case is unique.
-Acting quickly and working with attorneys you can trust will ease any concerns you have and greatly improve your chances at recovery.
+Acting quickly and working with Boston personal injury attorneys you can trust will ease any concerns you have and greatly improve your chances at recovery.
 Contact us today to learn more about bringing a negligence legal claim in Boston.